 Not all racquets are available in all grip sizes.
 Before you choose a racquet it important to find out if the racquet you are choosing is available in your grip size.

 Determining the correct grip size

 If you can’t make it into one of our shops to be sized by our team of Racquet Experts, there are a few different methods you can use to determine your correct grip size.
 The first method requires you to grip a racquet with an Eastern forehand grip (like a hammer) and place the pinky finger of your other hand in the space between your ring finger and the palm of your hand.
 The pinky finger should fit snugly in this space.
 If the space is too small to snugly accommodate the pinky finger then the grip is too small.
 If there is space between your pinky finger and the palm of your hand then the grip is too large.

 If you have a ruler handy you can use it get a more exact measurement of your grip size.
 With your dominant hand open, fingers extended and pushed together, align the base of the ruler with the bottom horizontal crease in the palm of your hand and measure from this point to the tip of your ring finger.
 This measurement will correspond to your grip size.
 Since racquet grips are sized in 1/8”, round this measurement down to the nearest 1/8”.
-If you are in between grip sizes it is best to go with the smaller size.

 We are able to increase the size of your grip, should it be necessary.
 However, on a lot of today’s racquets it might be impossible to decrease the grip size.
-If you think the grip on your current racquet is not the correct size, bring it into one of our shops so one of our Experts can review your options.
+If you think the grip on your current racquet is not the correct size, bring it into one of our shops so one of our experts can review your options.

 Why is grip size important?